lse-me314/lse-me314.github.io/README.md

 #### 9. Text analysis

-Working with text in R, sentiment analysis, dictionary methods.
+Working with text in R, dictionary methods.

 ##### Resources